porqz/Ranger/README.md

 # Ranger

+## What is it

 Ranger is _cross-browser_ input and textarea objects extension, which provides methods for _easy_ working with cursor (caret) and selections.

 Ranger initializes once, when you call its method first time.

+## Usage

+Just download it and include in your page:

+<script src="./js/ranger.js" type="text/javascript" charset="utf-8"></script>

+After that all your inputs and textareas will have new methods.
+It is really simple, isn’t it?

 ## Methods